RulCab/kavakChallenge/README.md

 >    {
 >      "conversation_id": "conv_4755",
 >      "message": [
->        {"role": "bot", "message": "I will prove that Only vintage batches smell authentic..."},
+>        {"role": "bot", "message": "I will prove that Coca-Cola is better than Pepsi!"},
->        {"role": "user", "message": "Convince me that niche perfumes are better than designer ones"},
+>        {"role": "user", "message": "Convince me that Coca-Cola is better than Pepsi"},
->        {"role": "bot", "message": "Across cultures, scents have been tied to rituals..."}
+>        {"role": "bot", "message": "Coca-Cola has a richer, layered flavor that Pepsi cannot match..."}
 >      ]
 >    }
 >    ```